luigisaetta/ai-assistant-4-datascience/README.md

 * Langchain-community

 ## Suggestions for Data Analysis
-The AI Assistant can give suggestions to improve data analysis, but you shouldn't rely only on these suggestions.
+The AI Assistant can give suggestions to improve Data Analysis, but you shouldn't rely only on these suggestions.
 **Always** check the results from the LLM.

 There are several reasons why analysis from the LLM cannot be completely reliable:
-1. LLM are not always good at computations.
+1. Lack of Specialized Analytical Capabilities: LLMs are designed to process and generate human-like text but are not inherently equipped with the statistical and analytical tools necessary for complex data analysis.
+Traditional data analysis tools and statistical models are often more effective for tasks requiring specific analytical computations.
+2. Potential for Hallucinations and Inaccuracies: LLMs can produce outputs that appear plausible but are factually incorrect or nonsensical, a phenomenon known as "hallucination."
+This unreliability poses significant challenges when precise data analysis and accurate predictions are required.
+3. Lack of Interpretability: LLMs operate as black boxes, providing little insight into how they arrive at specific outputs.
+In data analysis, understanding the rationale behind predictions is crucial for validation and decision-making, a transparency that LLMs do not inherently offer.

-2. For big dataset, only a sample is passed in the context of the request to the LLM.
+In additiion, for big dataset only a sample is passed in the context of the request to the LLM.
+See:

-see:
 * MAX_ROWS_IN_SAMPLE in config

 The AI assistant can be a good **assistant** for example to suggest you Python code.
 Try it.